DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 --------- | ----- | -------------
 *Start Selector* | Selector | Identifies the text area whose text will be selected.
 See [Action Parameters](README.md#action-parameters).
 *Start Line* | Number | The line number at which selection starts.
 A zero-based integer.
-*Start Position* | Number | The start position of selection within the line defined by the *Start Line* parameter.
+*Start Position* | Number | The selection's start position within the line defined by the *Start Line* parameter.
 A zero-based integer.
 *End Line* | Number | The line number at which selection ends.
 A zero-based integer.
-*End Position* | Number | The end position of selection within the line defined by the *End Line* parameter.
+*End Position* | Number | The selection's end position within the line defined by the *End Line* parameter.
 A zero-based integer.

 You can also specify additional parameters for the action.
 See [Basic Action Options](action-options.md#basic-action-options).